Kennedy1570/kennedy1570/README.md

 ## Hi there 👋
+👋 About me

+Hello, i am Kennedy Eziolise, a full stack developer with an interest speicializing in all things .NET, react and node.js.

 <!--
 **Kennedy1570/kennedy1570** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.